We're 78 and Want to Use Our 2026 RMD to Treat Our Kids and Grandkids to a Vacation. How Should We Approach This?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Planning a trip like that, however, may be easier said than done.
-Even if you don't have mobility issues per se, at 78, you may not have the same energy level as the younger generations you're planning to travel with.
-And since you may be shelling out some serious cash for a vacation, be sure to look into travel insurance.
-If you're traveling abroad, consider travel health insurance.
+Planning a trip like that, however, might be easier said than done.
+Even if you don't have mobility issues at 78, you might not have the same energy level as the younger generations with whom you plan to travel.
+Since you might shell out some serious cash for a vacation, look into travel insurance.
+If you're traveling abroad, you should also consider travel health insurance.

 Here are some tips for pulling off a memorable vacation that everyone enjoys.

-If your goal in treating your family to a vacation is to bond and enjoy new experiences together, it's important to make sure you're planning activities that you can actually all do together.
-That's why Paul Whitten, founder, CEO, and historian at Nashville Adventures, says you need to be honest with yourself about what activities you can handle, and focus on those that offer family time that actually feels unified.
+If your goal is to bond and enjoy new experiences together, it's important to make sure you plan activities that you can all do together.
+Paul Whitten, founder, CEO, and historian at Nashville Adventures, says you need to be honest with yourself about what activities you can handle, and focus on those that offer family time that feels unified.

 "Grandparents want to be involved, not sitting on a bench watching the younger folks have all the fun," Whitten explains.
 "That usually means leaning toward slower, guided experiences."